pivotal/docs-tap/scst-scan/install-snyk-integration.md

 This document describes how to install Supply Chain Security Tools - Scan (Snyk Scanner) from the Tanzu Application Platform package repository.

-**NOTE:** Snyk's image scanning capability is currently in BETA.
-Snyk may only return a partial list of CVEs when scanning Buildpack images.
+>**Note:** Snyk's image scanning capability is in beta.
+Snyk might only return a partial list of CVEs when scanning Buildpack images.

 ## <a id="prerecs"></a> Prerequisites